 The paper unfolds in the following way.
 First, Section 2 provides a review of the related literature.
 This is followed in Section 3 by a formal description of the model.
 Here we also argue that a specific special case of the SDP is easy to solve.
 In Section 4, this model is reformulated using Benders decomposition.
 We discuss how to derive several different Benders cuts.
 The model described includes a significant number of big-M constraints and is therefore hard to solve.
 Instead of solving the model to optimality we describe a matheuristic based on Benders decomposition in Section 5.
-Section 6 provides a description and the analysis of computational experiments for the heuristic, while Section 7 gives some
+Section 6 provides a description and the analysis of computational experiments for the heuristic.
+A brief discussion on extensions is given in Section 7, while Section 8 gives some concluding remarks.

-2 Related Literature
+2. Related Literature